jrehor/kcc/README.md

 ,/f'x@=x>rand x   /so this must be the recursion step, go right to left:

-tmp:rand x        /pick some random atom from x (tmp added for brevity) x<tmp             /boolean vector, 0s where x[n]<tmp, 1s where otherwise =x<tmp            /''
+rnd:rand x        /pick a random element from x (rnd added for clarity) x<rnd             /bool vector of 0s where x[n]<rnd, 1s where otherwise =x<tmp            /''
 ```